-When you start cooking the tortillas, as they get ready, you’ll pile them up inside the tea towel, folding the extra fabric above the tortillas.
+When you start cooking the keto tortillas, as they get ready, pile them up inside the tea towel, folding the extra fabric around them.
 This will keep the steamy moisture on the tortillas, preventing them from drying as they cool down, which will keep them soft and flexible.

 To cook the tortillas, use a non-stick or seasoned cast iron skillet on medium-high heat.
 It’s not necessary to add oil to the pan.
 Get the pan very hot before adding the first tortilla.

 Cook each tortilla for about 1-2 minutes on each side, until you get the nice charred marks.
-But don’t overcook: if the tortilla loses too much moisture it won’t be pliable anymore, it will harden and it might crack when you fold over the fillings.
-You can still use it for nachos, though.
+But don’t overcook: if the keto tortilla loses too much moisture it won’t be pliable anymore, it will harden and it might crack when you fold over the fillings.
+If that happens… well, you can still use it for nachos!

 Can we make bigger, burrito like tortillas?